We have $30,000 Viking appliances in our kitchen. They are six years old.

 Yes, I will be buy a SubZero and use a front panel to match my other graphite grey appliances.

-Review about: Viking Range Refrigerator.
+Product or Service Mentioned: Viking Range Refrigerator.